 2018 Annual Ataxia Conference

-The complete conference schedule, events and registration forms will be listed in the winter 2017-18 issue of Generations and on the NAF’s website when available.
 General Sessions and Birds of a Feather Sessions will be held on April 5-6, 2018.
+Full schedule is below:

 Ataxia Investigators Meeting (AIM) Poster Session

 The Philadelphia Marriott Downtown is the official conference hotel of the 2018 NAF Annual Ataxia Conference.
 The Philadelphia Marriott Downtown is located 10 miles from the Philadelphia International Airport (PHL) in the center of downtown Philadelphia at 1201 Market St., Philadelphia, PA 19107.
+The GPS address to hotel parking and the main front entrance of the hotel is 1201 Filbert St., Philadelphia, PA 19107.
 For your stay and planning purposes at the Philadelphia Marriott Downtown, the following information is provided.

 - All ADA rooms at the Philadelphia Marriott Downtown must be reserved through the NAF office starting on November 29 at noon Central Time by contacting 763-553-0020 or email@example.com.
 ADA rooms cannot be reserved through the hotel.
 Availability of ADA room types are limited.
 If you need ADA equipment you are encouraged to bring those items with you or plan to rent equipment locally.

 - Only Valet parking is available for $53.90 daily at the Philadelphia Marriott Downtown.
 There is a height restriction of 6’ 8’’ into the hotel parking ramp.
 The Valet parking fee for oversized vehicles is $63.70 daily.
+A self-parking ramp is located across the street from the hotel.
 There are other lower priced parking ramps in the area.
 Lower priced parking options can be found at http://www.philapark.org/locator/ or http://www.visitphilly.com/parkingdeals/.

 - Internet Access is $6.95 per 24 hours in guest rooms for AAC attendees.
-A password to access the complimentary internet will be supplied to guests at check in by the hotel.
+This discounted rate will be applied to guests in the National Ataxia Foundation room block.

 - Jefferson Station is the SEPTA Train/Subway Station located next to the Philadelphia Downtown Marriott http://septa.org/stations/rail/jefferson.html.
 Estimated service fee to or from the Philadelphia Airport (one-Way) $8.50.
 Greyhound and Amtrak Station information can be found at http://www.marriott.com/hotels/maps/travel/phldt-philadelphia-marriott-downtown/#directions.